EIT-team/Stroke_EIT_Dataset/readme.md

 To demodulate _all_ patients and _all_ subjects, you can use the function `./resources/Demodulate_all.m` which is located in this directory. **Warning this takes a long time!**

 #### Batch Processing - Correction and data rejection
 The final steps are given in `./resources/make_final_dataset.m`, which corrects each dataset in turn and creates the final data structures `EITDATA` and `EITSETTINGS` stored in `UCL_Stroke_EIT_Dataset.mat`.

 -----

-## Example Mesh
+## Example Mesh & Electrode coordinates
 An example tetrahedral mesh is included in the `resources` folder, which is representative the of the type used in the UCL group in other [studies 10.1088/0967-3334/37/6/879]((http://dx.doi.org/10.3390/s17020280)).
 The electrode positions are given both as nominal X, Y, Z coordinates and in the [EEG 10-10 system](http://www.ncbi.nlm.nih.gov/pubmed/11275545).

-These can be visualised using the code `/resources/viewHASUMEHASHSAHDADHAD.m`
+These can be visualised using the code `./resources/show_HASU_mesh.m`
 ![ExampleMesh](https://raw.githubusercontent.com/EIT-team/Stroke_EIT_Dataset/master/example_figures/ExampleMesh.png)